miguelleitao/easimage/easimage.md

 \mainpage easimage
-simple and light image processing library
+Simple and light image processing library

 ### Description
 **easimage** is a simple and light image processing library aimed to tutorial environments and/or